-Note: For items like groceries, where it’s not one single purchase during the month, put down your best guess of what you’re spending.
+Note: For items like groceries, where it’s not one set of fixed expenses for the month, put down your best guess of what you’re spending.
 This will be a living, breathing document that you will update all the time, so eventually you will get dialed in to how much you are actually spending.

 Now list your “Nice to Haves” in the same fashion as above (i.e. item, amount due, due date).

 Nice to haves are things you enjoy, but could do without.
 This list is bigger than you think, since you may consider a lot of things to be must haves that really aren’t.